Tacloban, Leyte

 It has beautiful interiors.
 And it’s packed!

 Though the restaurant is not easily accessible it is surprising to find many diners during the time that we were there.
-At the next table was also a long one composed of the contingent from the University of the Philippines-Philippine General Hospital (UP-PGH) who are also doing some community work in Tacloban.
+The contingent from the University of the Philippines-Philippine General Hospital (UP-PGH), who are also doing community work in Tacloban, occupied the next table.
 They asked us why we were there and what our organization is all about.
-It’s nice to chat with like-minded people who also have the heart to serve.
+Itโ€™s nice to chat with like-minded people who also have the heart to serve.

 Cute shelf.